pnp/cli-microsoft365/docs/docs/cmd/spo/page/page-header-set.md

 ## Options

 `-n, --pageName <pageName>`
-: Name of the page to set the header for
+: Name of the page to set the header for.

 `-u, --webUrl <webUrl>`
-: URL of the site where the page to update is located
+: URL of the site where the page to update is located.

 `-t, --type [type]`
-: Type of header, allowed values `None,Default,Custom`.
-Default `Default`
+: Type of header, allowed values `None`, `Default`, `Custom`.
+Default `Default`.

 `--imageUrl [imageUrl]`
 : Server-relative URL of the image to use in the header.
-Image must be stored in the same site collection as the page
+Image must be stored in the same site collection as the page.

 `--altText [altText]`
-: Header image alt text
+: Header image alt text.

 `-x, --translateX [translateX]`
-: X focal point of the header image
+: X focal point of the header image.

 `-y, --translateY [translateY]`
-: Y focal point of the header image
+: Y focal point of the header image.

 `--layout [layout]`
 : Layout to use in the header.
-Allowed values `FullWidthImage,NoImage,ColorBlock,CutInShape`.
-Default `FullWidthImage`
+Allowed values `FullWidthImage`, `NoImage`, `ColorBlock`, `CutInShape`.
+Default `FullWidthImage`.

 `--textAlignment [textAlignment]`
 : How to align text in the header.
-Allowed values `Center,Left`.
-Default `Left`
+Allowed values `Center`, `Left`.
+Default `Left`.

 `--showTopicHeader`
-: Set, to show the topic header
+: Set, to show the topic header.

 `--showPublishDate`
-: Set, to show the publishing date
+: Set, to show the publishing date.

 `--topicHeader [topicHeader]`
-: Text to show in the topic header, when showTopicHeader is set
+: Text to show in the topic header, when `showTopicHeader` is set.

 `--authors [authors]`
-: Comma-separated list of page authors to show in the header
+: Comma-separated list of page authors to show in the header.

 --8<-- "docs/cmd/_global.md"